Skip to content

 4.3 Recent Activity

-• You must include at least 4 artworks created in the last 4 months prior to submission.
-Drawn after the 18th of September.
+• You must include at least 2 artworks created in the last 50 days before submission, meaning drawn after April 4.

-• Out of these 4, up to 2 may be WIP (Work in Progress), as long as they are substantial pieces (not simple sketches or loose thumbnails).
+• Out of these 2, up to 1 may be a Work in Progress (WIP) as long as it is a substantial piece rather than a simple sketch.

 4.4 Quality Standards